 Are Home Appraisals Going to Get Stricter?

-In all likelihood, home appraisals are going to get even more rigorous.
+In all likelihood, real estate home appraisals are going to get even more rigorous.
 Environmental factors will play even more of an essential part than they do today.
-Smart homeowners invest in improved insulation, solar paneling, and even wind power generators.
+Smart homeowners invest in improved insulation, a new roof, and even wind power generators.
 Water-saving devices are likely to form part of that picture in the future.

-A home appraisal is part of most real estate transactions.
+A real estate home appraisal is part of most real estate transactions.
 Therefore both the buyer and seller should understand what an appraisal is and how it can impact their purchase or sale.
 When a buyer knows who pays for an appraisal they are able to budget accordingly.
-And when a seller knows what an appraisal entails they can prepare ahead of time for the actual appraisal.
+And when a seller knows what a real estate home appraisal entails they can prepare ahead of time for the actual appraisal.

 While an appraiser will look at many parts of the home and document their findings an appraisal is no substitute for a home inspection.
 So buyers should never assume an appraiser will perform the same tasks as a home inspector because they don’t.
 Most appraisals are purely visible while inspections are in-depth and hands-on.
 So if you are buying a home expect to pay for an appraisal and an inspection, don’t try to “save” money.
 And if you’re selling make all repairs prior to the appraisal and home inspection.
 By doing so it’ll make the odds greater of the home appraising and no repair requests.